malcom-neo/UR10/README.md

 # To-do
 1. add flags to stop movement in eef_tracking when movement fail
 2. eef code to follow camera pose message
-3. merge launch file, currently linking here and there for no reason
-4. failsafe for collision with box
+3. failsafe for collision with box
-5. Rotate of orientation from marker to eef

 # aruco_pose_estimate
 Dependant on aruco_ros package.
+Will be nice to have some filter

 Markers pose and list of markers will be posted to /markers and /markerslist respectively

 Changes: added broadcaster for tf and included in launch file.

 Problems: unable to run rqt_tf_tree

 **Launch for gazebo**
 ```